|

-BOBROWNIKI, VIEW OF THE RUINS FROM THE NORTH
+BOBROWNIKI CASTLE, VIEW FROM THE NORTH

 N